Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Functional Quantile Regression for Protein Biomarker Discovery

 The proteins corresponding to the regions flagged by our model might serve as potential biomarkers of pancreatic cancer.
+The expressions of these proteins differ in the $90$th quantile but not in the mean or median between the cancer cohort and the normal cohort, indicating that they are over-expressed in only a subset of cancer patients, and may fundamentally characterize unique features of this subset of pancreatic cancer patients.
+These potential biomarkers would have been missed by mean or median regression, with many of them missed by QR with wavelet denoising.
 We assessed the possible protein identities of the flagged spectral regions using TagIdent~\citep{gasteiger2005protein}, an online protein identification tool that can create a list of proteins from one or more organisms within a range of the pH and mass-to-charge ratio specified by the user.
 In particular, the flagged region [$5690.6$D, $5881.2$D] may correspond to basic salivary proline-rich peptide IB-$7$ ($5769$D) and peptide IB-$8$c ($5843$D) coded by PRB$2$ gene, whose single-nucleotide polymorphism (SNP) has been found to be significantly associated with the response of pancreatic cancer patients to gemcitabine based on a genome-wide association study~\citep{innocenti2012genome}.
 The flagged region [$5912.4$D, $5957.7$D] may correspond to a variant of transient receptor potential cation channel subfamily M member $8$ (TRPM$8$, $5940$D) which has been reported to be aberrantly expressed in pancreatic adenocarcinoma and have the potential to become a clinical biomarker and therapeutic target for pancreatic cancer~\citep{yee2012trpm7}.
 The narrow region [$7607.8$D, $7619.6$D] which was flagged only by our approach may correspond to stromal cell-derived factor $1$ (SDF$1$, $7610$D) coded by CXCL$12$ gene, and it has been discovered that CXCL$12$-CXCR$7$ signaling axis is significantly associated with the invasive potential of pancreatic tumor cells and the overall survival of pancreatic cancer patients~\citep{guo2016cxcl12}.
 To definitively find the protein identities of these spectral regions it would be necessary to conduct a tandem mass spectrometry (MS/MS) experiment~\citep{kinter2005protein,deutsch2008data}, but this is beyond the scope of our current study.